ZoneMinder/zoneminder/README.txt

 o    'id' is the id number or name of the ZM monitor

-o     'action'  is 'on', 'off', 'cancel' or 'show' where  'on' forces an alarm condition on, 'off' forces an alarm condition off  and  'cancel' negates the previous 'on' or  'off'.
-The 'show'  action merely updates some auxiliary text which  can optionally be displayed in the images captured by the monitor.
+o    'action' is 'on', 'off', 'cancel' or `show' where 'on' forces an alarm condition on, 'off' forces an alarm condition off and 'cancel' negates the previous 'on' or 'off'.
+The `show' action merely updates some auxiliary text which can optionally be displayed in the images captured by the monitor.
 Ordinarily you would use 'on' and 'cancel', 'off' would tend to be used to suppress motion based events.
-Additionally 'on' and 'off' can take an additional time offset, e.g. on+20 which automatically 'cancel's the previous action after that number of seconds.

-o     'score'  is  the  score given to the alarm,  usually  to indicate it's importance.
-For 'on' triggers it should be non- zero, otherwise it should be zero.

-o    'cause' is a 32 char max string indicating the reason for, or source of the alarm e.g. 'Relay 1 open'.
-This is saved in the 'Cause' field of the event.
-Ignored for 'off' or 'cancel' messages o    'text' is a 256 char max additional info field, which is saved in the 'Description' field of an event.
-Ignored for 'off' or 'cancel' messages. o     'showtext'  is up to 32 characters of text that  can  be displayed in the timestamp that is added to images.
-The 'show' action  is  designed to update this text  without  affecting alarms  but the text is updated, if present, for any of  the actions.
+Additionally 'on' and 'off' can take an additional time offset, e.g. on+20 which automatically 'cancel's the previous action after that number of seconds. o    'score' is the score given to the alarm, usually to indicate it's importance.
+For 'on' triggers it should be non- zero, otherwise it should be zero. o    'cause' is a 32 char max string indicating the reason for, or source of the alarm e.g. 'Relay 1 open'.
+This is saved in the `Cause' field of the event.
+Ignored for 'off' or 'cancel' messages o    'text' is a 256 char max additional info field, which is saved in the `Description' field of an event.
+Ignored for 'off' or 'cancel' messages. o    `showtext' is up to 32 characters of text that can be displayed in the timestamp that is added to images.
+The `show' action is designed to update this text without affecting alarms but the text is updated, if present, for any of the actions.
 This is designed to allow external input to appear on the images captured, for instance temperature or personnel identity etc.
 Note that multiple messages can be sent at once and should  be LF  or CRLF delimited.
-This script is not necessarily intended to  be  a  solution in itself, but is intended to be  used  as 'glue'  to  help ZoneMinder interface with other  systems.
+This script is not necessarily intended to  be  a  solution in itself, but is intended to be  used  as `glue'  to  help ZoneMinder interface with other  systems.
 It will  almost certainly require some customisation  before  you can  make  any  use of it.
 If all you want to do  is  generate alarms    from    external    sources    then    using     the